Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Discussion

-To our knowledge, there exists very limited work on FQR in the statistical literature.
+There exists limited work on FQR in the literature.
 Based on our simulations, the framework proposed by \citet{brockhaus2015functional} appears to work satisfactorily for simple and homogeneous functions sampled on a relatively sparse grid, but not as well for high-dimensional spiky and complex functions in terms of coefficient estimation and computational feasibility.
 In addition, their framework does not automatically yield pointwise or joint inference.

-We proposed a highly flexible and computationally tractable Bayesian framework to perform quantile regression for functional responses, but there is still room for improvement.
+One should always ensure that the effective sample size $N \min\{\tau, 1-\tau\}$ is sufficiently large before performing FQR at $\tau$th quantile.
+While we propose a highly flexible and computationally tractable Bayesian framework to perform FQR, there is still room for improvement.
 Our modeling approach is built for functional data sampled on a sufficiently fine grid where interpolation can be reasonably used to obtain a common grid for subjects.
-Further adaptations of our model and code would be required to handle functional data sampled on sparse grids that vary across subjects, and are left for future work.
-Also, we assumed independent residual errors across $t$ for the functional observations, but observations from nearby functional locations are typically correlated with each other.
-The assumption of independent errors may tend to make the inference more conservative, thus further efficiency and power gains are possible if within-function correlations could be accommodated~\citep{morris2017comparison}.
-However, the tractability of our proposed framework breaks down if we are to model this dependence structure, and this challenging problem has \textit{never} yet been addressed in the existing literature to our best knowledge.
-We leave it as a topic for future investigation to model functionally correlated residual errors in high dimensional FQR with tractable computation.
-It should be pointed out that our proposed approach beats all the simpler methods that people might use to perform FQR as shown by the simulations, so our work is still a significant step forward in this area.
-In addition, an asymmetric Laplace likelihood is used in our framework due to its computational efficiency, and further theoretical studies on the properties of the posterior inference based on this possibly misspecified working likelihood would be insightful~\citep{yang2016posterior,syring2018calibrating}.
+Further adaptations of our model would be required for functional data sampled on sparse grids that vary across subjects.
+We assume independent residual errors across $t$, but observations from nearby functional locations are typically correlated.
+This independent error assumption may lead to conservative inference, thus further efficiency and power gains are possible if within-function correlations could be accommodated~\citep{morris2017comparison}.
+However, the tractability of our proposed framework breaks down if we are to model this dependence structure.
+While it is relatively easy to account for intrafunctional correlations in functional mean regression, we find it much more challenging to do so for FQR, which has never yet been addressed in the existing literature to our best knowledge.
+It should be pointed out that even with an independent error assumption, our proposed approach still beats all the simpler methods that people might use to perform FQR as shown by the simulations, so we believe our work is a significant step forward in this area.
+Finally, alternative regularization methods on the basis coefficients can be explored, such as the FLiRTI model~\citep{james2009functional} that enforces sparsity in the functional coefficients or their derivatives to improve interpretability.